Post

 Poly-unsaturated fatty acids

 Here is where there is some misinformation and marketing at play in TV, media, product labeling, and literature, amongst the fairly accurate rule of thumb from the American Heart Association on saturated fats.
-Now, again, their rule of thumb is very good advice generally about minimizing the amount of saturated fat consumed in the diet.
+Again, their rule of thumb is very good advice generally about minimizing the amount of saturated fat consumed in the diet.

 To be honest?
 The issues with the Heart.org page don’t end there.
 There is the issue of oxidation during cooking on the development of general organ damage, including cancer.
 There is no discussion on how cooking fats are one component of a low-fat diet, or why high-fat diets rich in fish-oils seem to be an exception to the “low-fat” rule of thumb.